Vulvovaginitis - overview

 Be sure to use the medicine exactly as prescribed and follow the instructions on the label.

-Proper treatment of an infection is usually very effective.
+Proper treatment of an infection is most often very effective.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of vulvovaginitis, or if treatment you receive for vulvovaginitis does not relieve your symptoms.
+Call your provider if you have symptoms of vulvovaginitis, or if treatment you receive for vulvovaginitis does not relieve your symptoms.

 Keep your genital area clean and dry when you have vaginitis.